fechan/JackJack/README.md

 ## Download and install
 ### With Wowup
-First check if JackJack appears when you search JackJack in the "Get Addons" tab and install it from there.
-(I'm trying to upload this to Wowinterface, from which Wowup will detect my addon)
+Wowup is preferred because it will auto-update when new versions are uploaded.
+Search JackJack in the "Get Addons" tab and install it from there.

-Otherwise, in the "Get Addons" tab, click "Install from URL" in the top right, paste in `https://github.com/fechan/JackJack/`, click "Import", then "Install".
+If it doesn't show up there, in the "Get Addons" tab, click "Install from URL" in the top right, paste in `https://github.com/fechan/JackJack/`, click "Import", then "Install".
 This method is preferred since Wowup can automatically detect updates from this repo's releases.

 ### Manually
 Check the [releases page](https://github.com/fechan/JackJack/releases) for the zip file.
 Unzip to a new folder called JackJack in your addons directory and enable JackJack in your in-game addons menu.
+You will have to check the releases page periodically and manually install again for updates.

 ## Requirements
 This addon uses TomTom to add waypoints to the map. https://www.curseforge.com/wow/addons/tomtom